solarspaceclouds/perspective-scene-blender-addon/README.md

 the add-on will be available to use from the sidebar panel (of the 3D viewport) as a tab named 'Perspective Scene' [place cursor in 3D viewport, press 'N' top open sidebar panel]

+Note: Perspective Scene generation tool will only be available within the currently active Blender Session.

-(Note: Current script is unable to be imported as a zip/add-on because Blender restricts access to bpy.context and bpy.data.
+This is because: Current script is unable to be imported as a zip/add-on because Blender restricts access to bpy.context and bpy.data.
---> need code refactoring to update the addon to access the context during execution rather then on registration.)
+--> need code refactoring to update the addon to access the context during execution rather then on registration.

 ## Sample images that can be generated
 Note: